Proper moduli spaces of orthosymplectic complexes: Good moduli spaces

-\begin{proof} When~$\Gamma$ is a finite cyclic group, this is implied by the property in \textcite[Proposition~5.2~(1)]{alper-halpern-leistner-heinloth-2023-existence}, which is satisfied by~$\mathcal{X}$ by \cite[Theorem~5.3~(1)]{alper-halpern-leistner-heinloth-2023-existence}.~ \footnote{ Although the property \cite[Proposition~5.2~(1)]{alper-halpern-leistner-heinloth-2023-existence} is only stated for discrete valuation rings essentially of finite type over~$S$, it is proved for all discrete valuation rings there. }
+\begin{proof} When~$\Gamma$ is a finite cyclic group, this follows from \textcite[Theorem~5.3~(1)]{alper-halpern-leistner-heinloth-2023-existence}, which implies that~$\mathcal{X}$ satisfies the property stated in \cite[Proposition~5.2~(1)]{alper-halpern-leistner-heinloth-2023-existence}, \footnote{ Although the property is only stated for discrete valuation rings essentially of finite type over~$S$, it is proved for all discrete valuation rings there. } where we use~$X$ as the base.

 The general case also follows from the proof of \cite[Theorem~5.3~(1)]{alper-halpern-leistner-heinloth-2023-existence}, but with the following modifications.

 Firstly, we prove \cite[Lemma~5.12]{alper-halpern-leistner-heinloth-2023-existence} in this greater generality: We show that for $R, K$ as above and an integer $N \geq 0$, every group homomorphism $\Gamma \to \mathrm{GL}_N (K)$ is conjugate to a homomorphism $\Gamma \to \mathrm{GL}_N (R) \subset \mathrm{GL}_N (K)$.
 Equivalently, for any $\Gamma$-representation~$V \simeq K^N$, there exists a $\Gamma$-invariant $R$-submodule $V_R \simeq R^N \subset V$ spanning~$V$.